-Prior Notice is a huge component of compliance with the Food and Drug Administration (FDA) and Customs and Border Protection (CBP)’s import regulations.
 It can be especially difficult to coordinate with foreign sellers to make sure all the information required for Prior Notice is submitted properly.
-That said, one of the benefits of doing business with UK manufacturers is that the language barrier is largely nonexistent.
+One of the benefits of doing business with UK manufacturers is that the language barrier is largely nonexistent.

 Importing Food from the United Kingdom